zerocracy/judges-action/README.md

           folder: pages
           clean: false
 ```

+In the file, there are two places that you should configure.
+First,
+the `repositories=...` should have a comma-separated list
+of repositories where your team works (instead of `...`).

 Once the file is added, GitHub will start running this job every ten
 minutes, collecting information about most important activities of